jadecobra/python_tdd_exercises/source/data structures: lists.rst

            self.assertEqual(a_list, [0, 2, 1, 2, 3, 2])
            a_list.remove(2)
            self.assertEqual(a_list, [0, 1, 2, 3, 2])
-    the tests pass, show us from our experiment that the ``remove`` function removes the first occurrence of an item from a list
+    the tests pass, show us from the experiment that the ``remove`` function removes the first occurrence of an item from a list

 Remove the last item in a list
 ------------------------------